Mevorisha/mess-room-booking/docs/API Reference.md

 - No rate limiting on this endpoint.

 #### Errors
-- `401`: "Invalid or expired refresh token"
+- `401`: "Invalid or expired credentials"
+  - The refresh token is invalid or expired.

 ## OTP